NordGus/gokedex/README.md

 # gokedex

-Gokedex is a expermient to write a [Notion Integration](https://developers.notion.com/) by creating a Pokédex-like database in Notion and populating it using the [PokéAPI](https://pokeapi.co/).
+Gokedex is an expermient to write a [Notion Integration](https://developers.notion.com/) by creating a Pokédex-like database in Notion and populating it using the [PokéAPI](https://pokeapi.co/).